happypeter/LGCB/book/c_intro.md

 it more painful:).
 Because I started the easy way, and now already done some lines of code, so just show me with my OWN code!!

-So learning by doing, learn a new C feather when you feel the real need in your project.
+So learning by doing, learn a new C feature when you feel the real need in your project.
 When enough interest are gathered, you are willing to learn more, becaue all what you learn bring elegance(not trouble) to your projects. you are alreay a good programmer, even though you still don't know float and